For Immediate Release

 Mission San Luis Celebrates 17th Century with Military Muster

-On Saturday, March 8, 2014, from 10 a.m. to 4 p.m.
-Mission San Luis invites the public and press to witness colorful pageantry and black powder musket and cannon fire at the Castillo de San Luis.
+On Saturday, March 14, 2015, from 10 a.m. to 4 p.m.
+Mission San Luis invites visitors and residents to witness colorful pageantry and blackpowder musket and cannon fire at their 17th-Century Military Muster.
 Discover the 17th century world of Spanish soldiers and Apalachee warriors at this annual special event.

 Mission San Luis, Florida’s Apalachee-Spanish Living History Museum, was the western capital of Spanish Florida from 1656 to 1704.
-Today, the Mission brings the early 1700s to life with living history interpreters in period dress, reconstructed period buildings, exhibits, and archaeological research.
-The site is managed by the Florida Department of State, Division of Historical Resources, Bureau of Archaeological Research, and support is provided by the Friends of Mission San Luis, Inc. Mission San Luis is Tallahassee’s only National Historic Landmark.
+The Mission, now a national historic landmark, brings the early 1700s to life with living history interpreters in period dress, reconstructed period buildings, exhibits, and archaeological research.
+The site is managed by the Florida Department of State, Division of Historical Resources, Bureau of Archaeological Research, and support is provided by the Friends of Mission San Luis, Inc.

 Mission San Luis is located at 2100 West Tennessee Street in Tallahassee, Florida, and is open Tuesday through Sunday from 10 a.m. to 4 p.m.